railtoolkit/TrainRuns.jl/README.md

 # History

+## Version 0.4.1

+Rename waypoints

+- rename "waypoints" to "dataPoints" and "Waypoint" to "DataPoint"

 ## Version 0.4

 Refactor and fix modules EnergySaving, OperationModes and MovingPhases

-The general used level of accuracy from v0.3 was added to EnergySaving and OperationModes.
-OperationModes and MovingPhases were fixed for steep ascents were a train runs with maximum tractive effort while the driving resistances are even higher.
+- add the general used level of accuracy from v0.3 to EnergySaving and OperationModes.
+- fix OperationModes and MovingPhases for steep ascents where a train runs with maximum tractive effort while the driving resistances are even higher.

 ## Version 0.3

 Refactor module MovingPhases

-Repeatedly occuring code lines were extracted and smaller functions created (e.g. the function moveAStep).
-A new approach for calculating the waypoints near intersections was integrated (e.g. including an editable level of accuracy).
+- extract repeatedly occuring code lines and create smaller functions (e.g. the function moveAStep)
+- integrate a new approach for calculating the waypoints near intersections (e.g. including an editable level of accuracy).

 ## Version 0.2